Click on the category to expand questions and answers.

 Should I bring valuables?

 Most people do bring a laptop, tablet, phone and/or camera.
-We have lockboxes in the rooms and a central safe for valuables.
+We have lockboxes in all of our guest rooms.
 We do not recommend walking around and having valuables visible.
 Leave expensive jewelry at home.

 What important phone numbers should I have?

-Please take our number and the shuttle company number in case you encounter flight delays and need to alert us.
+Please take the Villa Sumaya hotel phone number and shuttle company number in case you encounter flight delays or other travel complications and need to alert us.
 We will send you this number upon confirmation of your shuttle.
-Our managers speak English and most of the time they are near a phone in case you have questions.
+Our hotel managers speak English and most of the time they are near a phone in case you have questions.

 Can my family reach me in case of emergency?